Analytic families of quantum hyperbolic invariants: Introduction

-{\bf Fixing the sign ambiguity:} We incorporate a {\it sign correction} in the state sum formulas of the QHI, which under a mild assumption on the ``bulk $c$-weight'' (see below) removes their sign ambiguity.
+{\bf Fixing the sign ambiguity:} We include a sign correction in the state sum formulas of the QHI, which removes their sign ambiguity under a mild assumption on the ``bulk $c$-weight'' (see below).
 The sign correction depends on the combinatorics of the weak branching and is a by-product of \cite{BP2}.
-Dealing (when possible) with branched triangulations it becomes trivial, so that the QHI of \cite{Top,GT,AGT} are eventually defined up to multiplication by $N$-th roots of unity.
+It becomes trivial when dealing (when possible) with branched triangulations, so that the QHI of \cite{Top,GT,AGT} are eventually defined up to multiplication by $N$-th roots of unity.